-As a nonprofit, you probably accumulate lots of data throughout the year ― logged volunteer hours, recurring shifts, contact information, specialized skills, and a multitude of other information on your volunteers.
-The time-consuming task most volunteer-based organizations are faced with is tracking and reporting on all of this data.
+As a nonprofit, you probably accumulate lots of data throughout the year ― logged volunteer hours, recurring shifts, contact information, specialized skills, and a multitude of other information about your volunteers.
+Most volunteer-based organizations are then faced with the time-consuming task of tracking and reporting on all of this data.

-Some nonprofits track all of this information in a series of Excel spreadsheets, while others use Google Calendar, or in some cases, paper sign-in sheets.
-This decentralized web of paperwork leads some nonprofits to invest in volunteer management software (VMS).
+Some nonprofits track all of this information in a series of Excel spreadsheets, while others use Google Calendar, or paper sign-in sheets.
+This decentralized web of paperwork leads many nonprofits to invest in volunteer management software.
 Midsize and large nonprofits in particular may find relief in automating some of their tracking and reporting obligations.

 When Your Software Purchase Doesn’t Go as Planned

 Take a deep breath.
 The hardest part is accepting that your current “solution” isn’t working.
 With that done, you now face the logistical aspects of making the switch.
-To help you plan your next moves, we’ve compiled this guide of best practices that is based on years of transitioning new customers from prior solutions to the Galaxy VMS.
+To help you plan your next moves, we’ve compiled this guide of best practices that is based on years of transitioning new customers from prior solutions to Get Connected Volunteer Management Software.

-Volunteer Management Software comes in many flavors—some excel at volunteer relationship-building and engagement, some focus on scheduling, and other software is all about tracking volunteer hours.
-Galaxy’s flagship product, Get Connected, is mostly “middle-of-the-road” in that it offers all of the above while focusing mostly on volunteer engagement and strengthening volunteer relationships within your community.
+Volunteer Management Software comes in many flavors—some excel at volunteer relationship-building and engagement, some focus on scheduling, while other software is all about tracking volunteer hours.
+Get Connected, for example, offers all of the above while focusing on building better volunteer engagement and strengthening volunteer relationships within your community.

-We mention this because it’s important to know the benefits of the system you’re moving towards.
-A clear vision of your organization’s needs and goals will help steer your decision towards a VMS.
+It’s important to know the benefits of the system you’re considering.
+A clear vision of your organization’s needs and goals will help steer your decision towards the best volunteer management software for your program.
 If you’re thinking of switching and need to do some research, we recommend using Capterra as it provides a comprehensive list of options with user reviews, all in one place.
+To demystify the process, we’ve also compiled a list of the top 25 volunteer management platforms for nonprofits.

 Step 2: Archive Everything

-While you’re still in your old system, get a good snapshot of your current data.
+While you still have access to your old system, get a good snapshot of your current data.
 When moving to a new system, you’ll likely lose access to your old one.
-Make sure to archive everything and get a complete export of all of your data.
+Make sure to archive everything (such as volunteer contact information) and get a complete export of all of your data.
 It’s possible that you’ll be able to import a portion of that information into your new system.

 Step 3: Decide What’s Important